Ravikanth-Org/HCL_FS_Module_2/README.md

-# login-app
+# Employee Management
-This app will login user and store details employee details in local storage.
+A simple Angular application to add some employee data to local storage.